-In this article, I intend to answer all your questions about unlimited web hosting.
-Plus, I will list the six best & possibly cheap web hosting providers that promote unlimited bandwidth, websites, emails, and storage.
+In this article, I’ll be discussing 5 best & possibly cheap web hosting providers that promote unlimited bandwidth, websites, emails, and storage.
+Plus, I intend to answer all your questions about unlimited web hosting.

-However, unlimited hosting does have the upper hand over plans with a certain limit.
-For the same price, unlimited plans’ storage and bandwidth limits are higher than those, with set boundaries, in most cases.
+Although the resources aren’t technically unlimited, you often do get more storage or bandwidth than you would with the providers that set specific limits.
 Plus, unlimited hosting tends to handle sudden traffic spikes better – remember, though, the provider will ask to upgrade if spikes happen frequently.

-- InterServer – fully-featured unlimited web hosting provider.
+- A2 Hosting – good unlimited bandwidth hosting

 If you're not quite sure about your choice, at the end of the providers' list, I have prepared a detailed list of suggestions on how to find the best-unlimited hosting.